loadedsith/ignisLibriColloqui/README.md

 a = b and not a=b.
 Follow the conventions you see used in the source already.
 And in case we didn't emphasize it enough: we love tests!

+#Flow
+---
+1. John opens the app.
+*.
+A social network login is required and optionally stored.
+(There is a logout button) *.
+John is presented with a list of trending topics, or the option to suggest their own.
+User Moderated for tag cleanliness.
+*.
+They select a topic, "The Walking Dead"
+*.
+John are presented with an individual who has selected to either:
+    a. show an image.
+    b. show a list of the topics they have been interested in.
+*.
+John can see a text area, the user's profile, by swiping up on the image.
+*.
+John then can either swipe left (uninterested) or right (interested).
+*.
+If John swipes right (interested) on user B's profile/image that has already swiped right (interested) on he is "matched" with the user.
+  *.
+Matching:
+    *. can be removed
+    *. enables a messaging system for the users
+*.
+John is continually re-presented with a user at a time until all users have been exhausted.
+  *.
+Users include current Facebook friends, but more importantly include other users of the app who are geographically close.
+*.
+Later, as a user has other users sorting them, they will get alerts if you and the other user swiped the same on the same topic.
+You can then chat with them or, if they agree, send them a text message